 Of course, this is rather a crude instrument.
 After all, there might be a lot of other factors which determine why people open an email this week and not the next despite the fact that they’re the same.

 For that reason, you should consider using some more advanced strategies to see what works within your industry.
 One of the best is variations of the A/B test.
 The idea here is relatively straightforward.
 If you create an email marketing campaign then, by creating two slightly different versions and sending each to a different half of your mailing list, you can figure out how your own audience reacts.

 In this way, you can try out two different subject lines.
 Or you can see if people in your industry prefer plain-text emails or like it more if you send images (note that many email browsers have images disabled and so even if you have a funny gif like the one below, nobody will be able to see it).

 Other things you can experiment with is that all important call to action that gets them to click through and how it should be constructed.
 You can even experiment with the name of the sender, to see what kind of names your audience prefers.

-You can even explore how effective using an outside or specialized editor is by creating a text yourself and then having such an outside editor – like say Essay Supply writing service – take their hand to it.
+You can even explore how effective using an outside or specialized editor is by creating a text yourself and then having such an outside editor – like say essay writing service – take their hand to it.
 Then, by comparing results, you can figure out if the extra financial investment is worthwhile.